jivan311/SOC-CS-1400/module09/README.md

-# Module notes
+# Module 9 notes

-Use this file for your notes.
+In this module we will discuss:

+## How to handle files
+- Read
+- Write

+## Handling Exceptions
+- Exceptions and Control Flow
+- Handling Errors
+- Re-raising Exceptions